 These side effects typically go away once the medication is stopped.
 You may notice a lack of ability to have and maintain an erection, loss of sex drive or a decrease in size of the testicles.
 Talk to your healthcare team about options to treat these symptoms.

 An increase in breast tissue (gynecomastia) or breast tenderness may develop.
 Your healthcare team can suggest medications to relieve the tenderness.
 In rare cases, radiation can be given to relieve the tenderness.

-Leg pain or swelling in the legs.
 There have been rare reports of serious allergic reactions.
+Signs of an allergic reaction including chest pain, rash, flushing, itching, shortness of breath, fever and chills should be reported to your provider immediately.
 Patients with an allergy to other LHRH agonists should not use triptorelin.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should consult with your healthcare team before breastfeeding while receiving this medication.